Only fools depend on educational content to grow their audience.

 - Study storytelling, and then tell great stories.
 For years, I studied to become a professional novelist and screenwriter, but instead of succeeding there, I used those skills to infuse stories into several different posts (like this one) that have been viewed by over one million people each.

 - Target a specific emotion for your post.
-When I was serving as editor of the KISSmetrics blog, I decided to write a post deliberately targeting the anger many people in social media feel toward marketers.
+When I was serving as editor of the KISSmetrics blog, I decided to write a blog post deliberately targeting the anger many people in social media feel toward marketers.
 The result was an extremely popular post titled An Open Letter to Marketers Who Abuse Social Media for Selfish Gain.

 And not just any data.
 Unique data.